nefedov-yury/BEAN/workdir/phieta/00_readme.txt

 //--------------------------------------------------------------------
 Efficiency && Cross section
 //--------------------------------------------------------------------
--- xisr_eff.cc ?
+-- xisr_eff.cc: --memo--
 // plot efficiency as a function of X_isr
 // -> Xisr_eff_XXXX.pdf

--- eff_MC.cc: ?
+eff_MC.cc:
-// selection efficiency of the J/Psi -> phi eta
+// selection efficiency of the J/Psi -> phi eta as a function
-// as a function of true MC M(K+K-)
+// of true M(K+K-).
+We fit this efficiency with constant and
-// fit it by a straight line
+// linear dependences on M(K+K-)
-// -> eff_sig.pdf
+// -> eff_sig_XXX.pdf

 mass_KK_fit.cc
 // fit distributions M(K+K-) for data